pkc16/Image_Browser/README.md

 # Image_Browser
-Python 3 image browser

-Uses tkinter and PIL libraries.
+This is a simple Python 3 application which browses images in a given directory location.

+#### Libraries used
+- tkinter
+- PIL

+## Author
+Peter Chung